RaafatOS/My_Application/README.md

 # ToiletMergency App

-ToiletMergency is an Android application designed to help users find public toilets in Bouches-du-Rhône, France.
+ToiletMergency is an Android application designed to help users find public toilets in Aix-Marseille-Provence, France.
 It provides essential information about nearby toilets, interactive maps, and personalized features for a seamless restroom-finding experience.

 ## Features

 1. **Toilet Information at Your Fingertips:**
-   - Access a comprehensive database of public toilets in Bouches-du-Rhône.
+   - Access a comprehensive database of public toilets in Aix-Marseille-Provence.
    - Get details about each toilet, including location, opening hours, and accessibility features.

 2. **Interactive Maps with Google Maps Integration:**